Madley Communications Centre: Geology of the area

 The site is in a sheltered rock bowl between the Malvern Hills and the Black Mountains.
 This allowed the ground to take the weight of the large receiving dishes, but the most important fact was the lack of background electronic noise.
-What nearby electronic noise there was compared to the strength of heat felt on the Moon from an electric fireplace on Earth.
+What nearby electronic noise there was is said to compare to the strength of heat felt on the Moon from an electric fireplace on Earth.

 History

 The site first went into service in September 1978 on the site of the disused World War II airfield RAF Madley, built in 1940.